RichardOtter/Genealogy-scripts/RM/Color from Group/ReadMe.txt

 =========================================================================DIV80==
 Python install-

-Install Python from the Microsoft Store or download and install from Python.org web site
+Either install Python from the Microsoft Store or download and install from Python.org web site

 From Microsoft Store